 Each year, NAAP recognizes the literary and artistic achievements of those who have created works that represent and promote psychoanalysis and psychotherapy.
-Publishers enjoy the recognition of their authors, foundations the recognition of their artists, and production companies the recognition of their filmmakers and tv programmers.
-As one publisher commented upon hearing that her authors had several nominations, “I was so glad to see that our hard work over the past year paid off.
+Publishers enjoy the recognition of their authors, foundations the recognition of their artists, and production companies the recognition of their movie and tv directors.
+As one publisher commented upon hearing that several of her authors had received nominations, “I was so glad to see that our hard work over the past year paid off.
 You don’t always get such recognition.”